European shares pare losses as traders bet on ECB monetary support

 They tipped 20 shares they considered to be "oversold", including chipmaker ARM, carmaker BMW and luxury goods group LVMH - all of which have been hit by the Chinese market turmoil.

-Betting firms Paddy Power and Betfair surged, both rallying around 20 percent as investors welcomed their plans to merge.
+Betting firms Paddy Power and Betfair surged, both rallying nearly 20 percent as investors welcomed their plans to merge.

-Today's European research round-up (Additional reporting by Lionel Laurent and Kit Rees; Editing by Louise Ireland/Ruth Pitchford)
+Today's European research round-up (Additional reporting by Lionel Laurent and Kit Rees; Editing by Louise Ireland)

 * Toshiba dives on news co will likely miss 3rd earnings deadline